mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 ## What is N?

-Abstarct concept of input size.
+Abstract concept of input size.
 It is the number of elements in the input.

 ## Accessing in memory